POSITION OBJECTIVE: Work within a clinical team setting to ensure compliance with protocol and overall clinical objectives.

 - Communicates and coordinates effectively with internal and external clients and colleagues

-- May be assigned to special assignments as determined by the Department Head and/or Supervisor
+- May be assigned to special assignments or projects as needed.

 Required Education & Qualifications